Rangers extension 'means the world' to Davis

 "It just seemed like it was one thing after another for that period and I was really delighted to get my fitness levels up," he added.

-"There's a real-good quality in the group and a good hunger and desire.
+"There's good quality in the group and a good hunger and desire.

 "It would have been very easy after the setback in Seville - it meant a lot to us and took a lot out of us, it was a really emotional week with the funeral of [Rangers kitman] Jimmy Bell - it was really important for us as a group to get our hands on the Scottish Cup.